cloudmesh-community/book/chapters/prg/julia/julia-language.md

 ## OpenStack in Julia

-:o: TBD
+:o2: TBD

 ## Azure in Julia

-:o: TBD there is a separate file for this, maybe we should remove teh file?
+:o2: TBD there is a separate file for this, maybe we should remove teh file?

 ## FaaS in Julia

-:o: TBD
+:o2: TBD

 ## References